typhonshambo/adobe-forkedUp-1A/approach_explanation.md

 The solution identifies document sections by detecting headings and structural patterns.
 For documents without clear headings, it creates logical sections based on content breaks and topic shifts.

 ### Relevance Scoring
-I implemented a TF-IDF based similarity system that compares document sections to the persona description and job requirements.
-This gives a base similarity score that I then enhance with targeted keyword boosting.
+I implemented a dual-stage semantic similarity system using modern transformer models.
+The first stage uses sentence-transformers to create dense embeddings of document sections and the persona+job query.
+This captures deeper semantic relationships than traditional keyword matching.

+For enhanced accuracy, I added a cross-encoder reranking stage that evaluates the top candidates more precisely.
+This two-stage approach balances speed with quality - fast initial screening followed by detailed reranking.

 ### Persona Boosting
 Different personas get different keyword weights.
 For example, "Travel Planner" gets boosted scores for terms like "itinerary," "booking," and "destinations."
 This helps surface the most relevant content even when basic similarity might miss domain-specific relevance.